 One night on the bus – what do I wear?

 For long journeys it is practical to wear comfortable clothes in which you feel flexible and comfortable.
-So wear wide trousers instead of tight jeans, and for girls you might also want to wear a long skirt and pantyhose.
+So wear wide trousers instead of tight jeans.
+For girls you might also want to wear a long skirt and pantyhose.
 T-shirt and sweater are more flexible.
 You can take the sweater off when it gets too warm and use it as extra padding.
 A light jacket is useful for stopovers.
 If you have several pairs of shoes with you, take some that you can get in and out of quickly.
-Since I often travel with mountain hiking boots, I take them off soon after the start and stuff the laces loosely inside.
+Since I often travel with mountain hiking boots, I take them off soon after the start.
+The laces I stuff loosely inside.
 This way I can slip in and start running quickly and easily.
 A hike, where tight lacing is necessary, is cancelled at the intermediate stations anyway.

 Catering and toilets